Blackbird Has Spoken:Part 1

 Ivy lost it and came to her feet.
 "I want a different doctor."

 Ivy flew to the door.
 As she opened it she turned to the doctor.
 "Because you, Dr. Strychnine, are a poisonous weasel from the abyss."
 With that, she slammed the door and let out a scream of indignation.

 Ivy's emotional eruption immediately alerted the staff to a possible safety issue.
-Their greatest concern was the possibility of escalation.
+Their greatest concern was escalation.
 Ivy stormed into her room and slammed the door.
 Frantically pacing she cursed and cried loud enough for everyone to hear.
 Nick, Trish, and Clara calmly but quickly sent the guests to their rooms until the situation was diffused.
 Since Clara had the best rapport and trust with Ivy, she approached Ivy's door and tapped gently.
 Ivy didn't seem to hear it.
-Clara carefully opened the door and left it open, standard protocol in these situations.
-Clara kept her distance by standing in the wide open doorway.
+Clara carefully opened the door and stood, keeping a safe distance.

 "Ivy?" she said gently, "Can I help in some way?"